 I’ve blogged and written for homes and garden sites, and also in other sectors, ranging from information technology to brewing.

-If you’re writing a post for your own blog, I’ll always try to help by answering specific questions or contributing a tip.
+And if you’re writing a post for your own blog, I’ll always try to help.
+Feel free to ask me specific questions or to contribute a tip.

 Do get in touch if you would like me to review a book or product suitable for middle-sized gardens.